NVIDIAGameWorks/RayTracingDenoiser/README.md

   float3 finalShadowMoreExotic = shadowData.yzw;
   ```

+(See ``NRDDescs.h`` for more details)

 ## INTERACTION WITH PATH TRACERS

 Notes:
 - read *INTEGRATION GUIDE, RECOMMENDATIONS AND GOOD PRACTICES* section (below)
 - path length MUST be separated into diffuse path and specular path.
 To familiarize yourself with required data, run the NRD sample and look at ambient / specular occlusion outputs (it's denoised hit distance)
 - do not pass *sum of lengths of all segments* as *hit distance*.
-Use `NRD_GetCorrectedHitDist` instead (for diffuse signal only hit distance of the first bounce is needed for *REBLUR*)
+Use `NRD_GetCorrectedHitDist` instead (a suitable baseline is to use hit distance of the first bounce only)
 - hit distance (path length) MUST not include primary hit distance
-- accumulation in NRD is driven by roughness.
-Zero roughness means "less accumulation".
-It implicitly means that stochastically sampled smooth dielectrics (getting very low probability of specular sampling) are a problematic case (at least for classic path tracers)
 - for *REBLUR* normalized hit distances should be averaged in case of many paths sampling (not real distances)
-- noisy radiance inputs MUST not include material information at primary hits, i.e. radiance (not irradiance) is needed
+- noisy radiance inputs MUST not include material information at primary hits, use material de-modulation to solve this (see sample)
 - Probabilistic sampling for 2nd+ bounces is absolutely acceptable, but when casting rays from the primary hit position it's better cast 2 paths - one for diffuse and another one for specular (it also solves the problem of hit distance separation)

 ## INTEGRATION GUIDE, RECOMMENDATIONS AND GOOD PRACTICES